-This guide represents 20 years of learning together.
-We hope our experience will support the field and guide the work nationally to eliminate health and education disparities for all youth.
+We recognize every community is different, and hope this can be a source of inspiration and guidance as you tailor school health services to meet your community's unique needs.
+We hope the experience shared here will support the field and guide the work nationally to eliminate health and education disparities for all youth.